-A pocket hole jig is perhaps the easiest way to join two pieces of wood together while still keeping those unsightly fasteners hidden from view.
-But, while a pocket hole jig makes wood joining easier, learning how to make pocket holes still requires some practice before getting the hang of it.
+A pocket hole jig is perhaps the easiest way to combine two pieces of wood while still keeping those unsightly fasteners hidden from view.
+But, while a pocket hole jig makes wood joining easier, learning how to make pocket holes still requires some practice before getting the hang of it and you’ll need the best drill bit for the job.
 In this guide, we’ll review how to use a pocket hole jig by looking at one of the most popular jigs around, the Kreg R3.

 Getting to know the Kreg R3